phaustin/a500_2024/week_notes.md

 - For a detailed derivation of $\Phi_{\mathrm{m}}=(1-\alpha \mathrm{Ri})^{-1 / 4} \mathrm{~s}$
   see [Fleagle and Businger, 1980, p.
 275-277](https://www.dropbox.com/scl/fi/o43cv43ymuxj35nti2c2b/fleagle_bussinger_1980.pdf?rlkey=eb98rznjih3efu185wxeljsd5&dl=0)

+### Thursday

+- Here’s a Jupyter notebook that implements {ref}`businger-dyer`
+- Assignment 5: Modify the {ref}`simple_integrator` notebook
+  so that it works with a specified surface temperature instead of a fixed surface flux.
+Use the Businger-Dyer drag coefficients to calculate the flux.
+To keep the layer growing you can specify that the surface temperature is a couple of degrees warmer than the air just above it (make that tmeperature difference an adjustable parameter).
+Try to adjust your parameters so you produce about 50-100  of buoyancy flux.

 ## Week 8